shortycoder/shorty/CHOICES.md

 # API Framework
 Because the challenge asks for the implementation of an HTTP API I pick the Restify NodeJS module to reduce the boilerplate and aid in structuring the code.
-I could have chosen a more low-level framework or a more extensive one like Loopback.
+I could have chosen a more low-level framework, like Express, or a more extensive one like Loopback.
 But I picked Restify because it provides just the right amount of functionality without getting in the way.

 # Testing
 - Unit tests will be written that directly test the public methods of the TypeScript classes.